 This phenomenon is colloquially referred to in the California Family Law legal community as “double-dipping.”

 If your spouse has a community property interest in a retirement account, the “buy-out” amount—the money needed to compensate your spouse for their interest in the retirement account—is calculated based on the potential future monthly benefits the account will likely provide.
-When you pay your spouse for that asset, they are being fully compensated for their loss of their portion of that retirement income.
+When you pay your spouse for that asset, they are fully compensated for the loss of their portion of that retirement income.

 Thus, the term “double-dipping.”
-To some, it seems unfair to the spouse who has paid to acquire 100 percent of a business or asset, and who then must pay support based, in part, on the income stream generated by that very same business or asset.
+To some, it seems unfair to the spouse who has paid to acquire 100 percent of a business or asset and who then must pay support based, in part, on the income stream generated by that very same business or asset.

 “Double-dipping” is supported by substantial legal authority in California.
 In Marriage of White, 192 Cal.
 App.
-3d 1022 (1987) at 1027, the court confirmed that “[i]t is possible, without committing the error of ‘double counting’ to treat a pension as marital property, award it entirely to the earner spouse (with off-setting award of marital property to the non-earner spouse) and then to take the earner spouse’s receipt of pension benefits into account in determining whether there should be any alimony award to either spouse.'”
+3d 1022 (1987) at 1027, the court confirmed that “[i]t is possible, without committing the error of ‘double counting’ to treat a pension as marital property, award it entirely to the earner spouse (with an off-setting award of marital property to the non-earner spouse) and then to take the earner spouse’s receipt of pension benefits into account in determining whether there should be any alimony award to either spouse.'”
 (In re Marriage of White, 192 Cal.
 App.
 3d 1022 (1987) at 1027 (quoting Blumberg, Intangible Assets: Recognition and Valuation, at pp. 23-15, 23-16)).
 The authority allowing “double-dipping” is further developed by other case authority.